Santosh18-prog/VSDSQUADRON_RTL2GDS/README.md

 | Purpose | Transaction boundary control |
 | Driven by | Testbench |

-`CSB` going LOW marks the start of every SPI transaction.
-The SPI state machine only processes SCK edges while `CSB` is LOW. `csb_reset = CSB | reset` — raising CSB at any point instantly returns the FSM to the COMMAND idle state.
+`CSB` going LOW marks the start of every SPI transaction. `csb_reset = CSB | reset` — raising CSB at any point instantly returns the FSM to the COMMAND idle state.

 | Event | Timestamp | Meaning |
 |-------|-----------|---------|